You are here: Home page ► Watches ► Breitling Callisto Chrono

 The dial says

-Available both in stainless steel, or two-tone with gold rider tabs.
+Available in stainless steel, two-tone with yellow gold rider tabs, or solid 18k yellow gold.

 The screw-in back opens thanks to 6 trenches.